ministryofjustice/prison-visits-2/README.md

 - direnv (and allow it in relevant directories)

 bundle install
-rake db:setup to create db with seed data to set up prisons etc rake pvb:populate:visits to get some visits data
+copy .env.example to .env and add the other config you need [ask someone for this at the moment, but more of it should be in the example one really] rake db:setup to create db with seed data to set up prisons etc rake pvb:populate:visits to get some visits data